-The Better Business Bureau is warning business owners and consumers that criminals are fraudently using the BBB name and logo in an on-going phishing scam.
+Better Business Bureau is warning business owners and consumers that the BBB name and logo are being fraudulently used by criminals in an on-going phishing scam.

-The emails look very much like notice of a complaint from BBB, but contain links to malware that can infect your computer or steal passwords.
+The emails look very much like a notice of a complaint from BBB, but contain links to malware that can infect the recipient’s computer or steal passwords.

 If you get an email that looks like it is a BBB complaint: